npctat2021/MINFLUX_NPC_Tracking/README.md

 ## Demo
-We made a script that demo the whole workflow on the sample dataset (in the data folder) and with default parameters.
+We created a script that demonstrates the complete workflow using the sample dataset provided in the data folder, with default parameters.Run "demo.m".
+After selecting the clusters, use the 'Save' button in the 'Interactive Clustering...' window to save the clustering results.
+A variable named 'cluster_data' will be saved to the workspace for further processing.
+Next, load the model track data and model bead files for both channels from the Data folder by selecting the "Load track data" option in the Interactive Clustering window.
+Once this is done, press 'Enter' in the Command Window to proceed.
+The clusters will be saved to the workspace as 'cluster_data'.

 #### Program: demo.m